Top Policy Priorities

 Create significant floor area, height, and density bonuses for affordable and social housing development

-Reaction to the Draft One Seattle Plan
+Reaction to the Revised One Seattle Plan

-The Draft One Seattle Plan released by the Mayor and OPCD aspires to expand housing opportunities across the city, promote equitable development citywide, focus growth and investment in complete, walkable communities, and meet the challenges of climate change for a resilient future.
+The Revised One Seattle Plan released by the Mayor and OPCD aspires to expand housing opportunities across the city, promote equitable development citywide, focus growth and investment in complete, walkable communities, and meet the challenges of climate change for a resilient future.

 Draft One Seattle Plan